athul057/java_/var/notes.md

 }
 ```

-Here  inside the function's parameters we can't use var .But `we can pass the var arguments It will work`
+Here  inside the function's parameters we can't use var .But `we can pass the var arguments into the function It will work`

 ```java